Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 But why should some impose their lifestyle and worldview on others?

-In a genuine regime of freedom, those who adhere to the ideals of the Left can live according to their principles.
+In a genuine regime of freedom, those who adhere to the ideals of the left can live according to their principles.
 They are free to give up their possessions, to share the means of production they own, or to donate their wages to an organization of their choice, which could redistribute these funds to the most disadvantaged or support cultural initiatives and businesses that promote employment.

 By the same token, in this regime of freedom, those who share right-wing values have the right to live according to their convictions: to work hard, to save, to pass on family and national values to their children, to avoid content contrary to their morals, or to choose not to employ this or that type of worker.
 No one should impose their way of life on others.
 It is through the freedom of the market and the power of choice that our goals can be achieved peacefully.